- Visa and Immigration Procedure in Japan

 It is then possible to apply for the "Intra-Company Transferee" visa if the visa applicant has worked more than one year at the overseas company that is sending you to Japan.

-However a representative office doesn't allow you to engage in the commercial activities in Japan, so you might like to consider setting up a branch office or a subsidiary depending on the company's intended activities in Japan.
+However a representative office doesn't allow you to engage in the commercial activities in Japan and can only sponsor one work visa, so you might like to consider setting up a branch office or a subsidiary depending on the company's intended activities in Japan.

 If the visa applicant becomes the Representative Director of a Japanese subsidiary, the appropriate visa satatus to ask for is "Investor / Business Manager" visa.